Crypt0Cracker/Crypt0Cracker/README.md

 ![Profile Banner](Banner.jpg)

 Welcome to my GitHub!
-I’m *Crypt0Cracker, a passionate cyber security enthusiast with expertise in *Kali Linux*, **Burp Suite, and *Nmap*.
+I’m Friederik Fedinand, a passionate cyber security enthusiast with expertise in *Kali Linux*, **Burp Suite, and *Nmap*.
 I’m always exploring new tools and techniques to keep networks secure and to find vulnerabilities before they can be exploited.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">